 Basic earnings per share ("EPS") is calculated based on the weighted average shares outstanding during the period.
 Diluted earnings per share includes the dilutive effect of employee and director stock options.
 Stock options are considered dilutive whenever the exercise price is less than the average market price of the stock during the period and antidilutive whenever the exercise price exceeds the average market price of the common stock during the period.
-The Company issued employee stock options of 1.6 million shares and 1.7 million shares during the fiscal years ended December 30, 2022 and December 31, 2021, respectively, which were considered antidilutive as the fair value of the shares did not exceed the exercise price.
+The Company issued employee stock options of 4.5 million shares during each of the fiscal years ended December 30, 2022 and December 31, 2021, respectively, which were considered antidilutive as the fair value of the shares did not exceed the exercise price.
 No shares were excluded from the calculation of diluted earnings per share for either of the fiscal years ended December 30, 2022 and December 31, 2021.